-1. Scope of the Agreement 3

-2. Parties involved in the Agreement 4

-3. Commencement, Variation And Termination Of The Agreement 4

-4. Notices and Domicilium Citandi et Executandi .4

-5. Definitions and Acronyms 4

-6. Roles and Responsibilities of each Party to the Interface Agreement 5

-7. Processes and Procedures for risk assessment(s) relevant to the interface(s) 5

-8. Contingency and Emergency Plans 5

-9. The procedures for monitoring compliance with Interface Agreement 5

-10. The exchange of information between the Parties in relation to their obligation S

-under this Interface Agreement 5

-11. The procedures for managing operational changes affecting the

-interfaces 6

-12. Review of the Interface Agreement 6

-13. Dispute Resolution 6

-14. List of Reference Documents (Annexes) 6
+1. Scope of the Agreement 3 2.
+Interfacing Operators involved in the Agreement 4 3.
+Commencement, Variation And Termination Of The Agreement 4 4.
+Notices and Domicilium Citandi et Executandi .4 5.
+Definitions and Acronyms 4 6.
+Roles and Responsibilities of each Party to the Interface Agreement 5 7.
+Processes and Procedures for risk assessment(s) relevant to the interface(s).
+5 8.
+Emergency Preparedness and Response Plans 5 9.
+The procedures for monitoring compliance with Interface Agreement 5 10.
+The exchange of information between the Interfacing Operators in relation to their obligations under this Interface Agreement 5 11.
+The procedures for managing operational changes affecting the interfaces 6 12.
+Review of the Interface Agreement 6 13.
+Dispute Resolution 6 14.
+List of Interface Procedures and Standards 6 15.
+List of Reference Documents (Annexes) 6